ahgraber/homelab-gitops-k3s/README.md

 [Flux SOPS integration](https://toolkit.fluxcd.io/guides/mozilla-sops/) GPG encrypted secrets can be committed to this public repo.

-_With inspiration from the k8s-at-home community, especially the [cluster template](https://github.com/k8s-at-home/template-cluster-k3s)_
+_With inspiration from the k8s-at-home community, especially the [onedr0p's cluster template](https://github.com/onedr0p/flux-cluster-template)_

 ## Overview